sanamrahimi/capstone-project1/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using:.

 Browser (Chrome recommended)